Memphis Shopping Spots: From Town to Country and Everywhere in Between

 3 Shops of Saddle Creek

 A loosely spread complex with three separate sections, Saddle Creek offers all the latest trendy, name-brand stores, but it also has a few locally-owned boutiques and restaurants in the mix.
-Saddle Creek features the region's only full-blown Apple Store, as well as Williams-Sonoma, J. Jill, Coach, and Coldwater Creek.
-But more upscale boutiques and stores including Anthropolgie and Kate Spade have brought a bit more pizazz recently.
-A handful of restaurants and sweet shops makes browsing that much better.
+Saddle Creek features the region's only full-blown Apple Store, as well as Williams-Sonoma, Anthropologie, J. Jill and Coach.
+A recent renovation of the center's south side promises more upscale retailers; a handful of restaurants and sweet shops makes browsing that much better.
 During the Germantown Festival and on tax-free weekends, parking (and walking) is almost impossible.
 On Sundays, most stores are open - and that's the best time to shop.
 (901-753-4264)

 2 Regalia at Ridgeway Center